 Key Stage 3

 The first three years (Y7-9) teaching programmes have recently been completely overhauled to take into account the latest pedagogical advances, IT capabilities and government Numeracy Strategy requirements.
-The boys are organised into two bands.
-One band works towards level 8 at the end of Key Stage 3, the other towards level 7.
-Pupils are originally banded based on Key Stage 2 results and primary school recommendations but will subsequently move if their performance and ability show them to be in the wrong band.
+The boys are organised into mixed form groups of BW and CL.
+Within these mixed forms there is then a core set and an extension class.
+Pupils are originally placed in the core or extension class based on Key Stage 2 results and primary school recommendations but will subsequently move if their performance and ability show them to be in the wrong class.
+Both the core and extension set follow the same scheme of work and complete the same end of term tests.
 Boys are expected to provide their own scientific calculators and although frequently used in class much "non-calculator" work is also undertaken.
 They are also expected to provide normal Maths equipment (protractor, compasses etc.).
 Separate homework books are provided and homework is set once a week to provide valuable practice and reinforcement of work.

 The Year 7 scheme of work covers the following topics : sequences & functions; number calculations; perimeter & area; fractions, decimals and percentages; probability; expressions and formulae; handling data; multiplication and division; functions and graphs; triangles and quadrilaterals; percentages, ratio and proportion; linear equations; transformations; more number calculations; analysing statistics; probability experiments; equations and graphs; polygons.